microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/sharedwithchannelteaminfo-list.md

 ---
-title: "List sharedWithChannelTeamInfoes"
+title: "List sharedWithChannelTeamInfo"
-description: "Retrieve the list of teams shared with this channel."
+description: "Get the list of teams shared with a channel."
 author: "devjha-ms"
 doc_type: "apiPageType"
 ms.localizationpriority: high
 ms.prod: "microsoft-teams"
 ---

-# List sharedWithChannelTeamInfoes
+# List sharedWithChannelTeamInfo
 Namespace: microsoft.graph

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Get a list of the [sharedWithChannelTeamInfo](../resources/sharedwithchannelteaminfo.md) objects shared with this [channel](../resources/channel.md).
+Get the list of [sharedWithChannelTeamInfo](../resources/sharedwithchannelteaminfo.md) objects shared with a [channel](../resources/channel.md).
 This operation is allowed only for channels with a **membershipType** value of `shared`.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).